xesco/castools/docs/CASFILE.md

 ### 6.2 Common Mistakes

-**Treating CAS headers as data**
+**Treating CAS HEADERs as data**
-The 8-byte CAS HEADER is a structural delimiter, not part of the file content.
+The 8-byte `CAS HEADER` is a structural delimiter, not part of the file content.
 Don't include it when extracting file data.

 **Mixing CAS parsing with audio encoding**
 CAS files contain logical structure only.
 Don't try to interpret them as audio samples or look for FSK encoding—that's only in WAV files.

 **Expecting length fields**
 CAS blocks have no length headers.
-ASCII files end at `0x1A`, BINARY/BASIC files use address ranges to determine length.
+ASCII files end at `0x1A`, `BINARY/BASIC` files use address ranges to determine length.

 **Treating 0x1A as structural**
-The `0x1A` byte is meaningful only for ASCII files as an EOF marker.
-In BINARY/BASIC files, `0x1A` is just normal data with no special meaning.
+The `0x1A` byte is meaningful only for ASCII files as an `EOF` marker.
+In `BINARY/BASIC` files, `0x1A` is just normal data with no special meaning.

 ### 6.3 Practical Limits